JU5TDIE/discord-ext-i18n/README.md

 ## Installing

-This is an extension for `PyCord`.
-It is recommended that there exists an installation of `py-cord>=2.0.0b5`.
+This is an extension for `discord.py`.
+It is recommended that there exists an installation of `discord.py>=2.0.0`.

 To install this extension, run the following command: